tijaz17skane/transfuserOnCarlaColaTruck/README.md

 pip install -r requirements.txt
 ```

-## Here are the steps I followed to get the code up and running:
+## Follow the following steps to evaluate on your system

+1. Clone this repo
+2.